hylcos/InChat/README.md

 #### Compiling from source
 Download the latest release version from this program.

-Unzip the downloaded file and add (LOCATION TO GIT)/lib/linux/64 to your PATH Run make (If it doesn't compile send me a message)
+Unzip the downloaded file and add (LOCATION TO GIT)/lib/linux/64 to your PATH.

+Run make (If it doesn't compile send me a message)
 #### Downloading the RPM (Not Done Yet)